- Alderson Broaddus College Physician Asst, Philippi, WV

 Q: What would you say is a common misconception about physician assistants?

-Answer: Many times people confuse the PA profession as a stepping-stone to becoming a physician, instead of as a whole separate career.
+Answer: Many times people confuse the PA profession as a stepping-stone to becoming a physician, instead of what it is; a licensed medical provider that works with a designated physician to improve access to patient care.
 We’re here to help the physician and provide better patient access to the physician.

 Q: What are you most looking forward to about working in Franklin County?